 As with all emergency operations, no single guide can cover every possible scenario.
 Results vary with each situation.
-Experience and proven methods should be used in addition to guides in extinguishing silo fires.
-However, each silo fire needs to be analyzed and decisions made based on the specific factors of the individual fire.
+Each silo fire needs to be analyzed and decisions made based on the specific factors of the individual fire.
 The information in this special report can assist fire officers in the strategic and tactical planning for agricultural silo fires.
 As in any fire size-up and decision-making process, the most important factor is personnel safety.